Our Mission...

-It all started with a rescue puppy with a purpose!
+...all started with a rescue puppy for a purpose!

-We are a non-profit organization dedicated to helping United States Military Veterans obtain trained service dogs.
+Now, together with their all-volunteer team, they are dedicated to helping United States Military Veterans obtain trained service dogs in Mesa County, Colorado.
 These service dogs are rescues from reputable rescue organizations trained by our Board-selected trainer to meet the Veteran's specific needs and pass the American Kennel Club Good Citizen Test.
-Currently, we only service Veterans who reside in Mesa County, Colorado.

 At Collar of Duty, we are dedicated to providing support to our Veterans through the life-changing impact of service dogs.
 Our commitment to the well-being of Veterans drives us to ensure a seamless and effective process of matching and training service dogs to meet the unique needs of each Veteran.